Skip to main content

 • blocked continuous sessions stay paused, not fake-completed

-• after agentxchain unblock <id>, the next daemon poll resumes the same session
+• after the surfaced recovery action clears the blocker, the next daemon poll resumes the same session

 • session-budget exhaustion is a terminal stop, not a blocker; start a new session if you want to continue